sandeep40/googleMap/README.md

 # GTChip Widget

- The gtchip widget is used represent the text in chip on the Screen with responsive sizing handle by the core package.
+ The gtchip widget is used represent the text in chip on the Screen with responsive sizing handle by the greytrix_ui_kit package.
    - Benefits of GTChip Widget
       - Handles the font size of the text in dynamic way based on the screen resolution.
       - Following are the Textformattype supported for GtChip widget text :